iainemslie/YahooFinanceScraping/README.md

 5. Figure out why some downloads fail for "The following 'Dividends' events are out-of-range"
 6. Update the visualization scripts to pull from database instead of .csv files
 7. Compile daily reports based on daily price action for all symbols in S&P
+8. When we get daily data, create additional single table to compare all symbols

 # References